mik90/wrapped_var/README.md

 Header only mutex variable wrappers like Rust's `std::sync::Mutex` but for C++

-### Setup
+### Requirements
-- Requires C++11
+- Requires C++11 or newer
+- Header-only so conan isn't strictly required to pull this in as a dependency.
+You could just pull down the header.
+  I haven't uploaded the recipe to conan-center or anywhere so that's kind of the only option.

+### Running unit tests
 - Requires conan
-- Install with conan (not uploaded anywhere yet) or just copy the single header
-- Run unit tests:
 ```sh
 git clone git@github.com:mik90/wrapped_var.git
 mkdir build && cd build